The-OpenROAD-Project/OpenROAD-flow-scripts/tools/AutoTuner/README.md

 gcloud container clusters get-credentials autotuner
 ```

 Create a new node pool.
-This step is optional, but recommended.
-The new pool
+This step is optional, however, recommended.
+The
-will use preemptive nodes which are cheaper, but also has a more powerful
+new pool uses preemptive nodes which are not only cheaper, but also have
-CPU and have more disk space.
+a more powerful CPU and have more disk space.

 ```bash
 gcloud beta container node-pools create "worker-pool" \